Free Market: Definition, Pros, Cons & Examples

 1. Efficient Allocation of Resources

-The free market allows for supply, demand, and prices to all work in tandem.
-This means that when demand falls, producers know they need to change.
-That might be to introduce a new product or reduce prices.
-Quite simply, by making lower profits or a loss, the business is forced to adapt and cater to the customer.
+The free market enables the interplay between supply, demand, and prices.
+This implies that when demand decreases, producers are alerted to the need to change.
+This could involve introducing a new product or lowering prices.
+By making lower profits or incurring a loss, the business is forced to adapt and cater to the customer.

-This creates a more efficient allocation of resources as subsidies may help prevent such a firm from going out of business.
-So instead of forcing it to adapt to new consumer trends, it is stuck in its old ways – providing goods to consumers at a higher cost than they are willing to pay.
+This results in a more efficient allocation of resources compared to a system where subsidies may prevent a firm from going out of business.
+If the latter is the case, the business may fail to adapt to new consumer trends and continue to offer goods at a higher cost than customers are willing to pay.

 2. Competition

-In a free market, there are no rules or regulations – meaning there is not only competition from domestic firms, but also the whole world.
-For instance, when tariffs, quotas and other trade barriers are put up, the rest of the world is excluded from competing.
+In a free market, there are no rules or regulations, resulting in competition not only from domestic firms but from the global market as well.
+However, when tariffs, quotas, and other trade barriers are implemented, it limits international competition.

-In a free market, there are no trade barriers, so there is greater choice and competition from international competitions.
-At the same time, fewer regulations make it easier for new firms to enter the market and put pressure on existing firms.
+In a free market, trade barriers do not exist, leading to greater competition and choice from international competitors.
+Additionally, fewer regulations make it easier for new firms to enter the market and put pressure on existing firms.

 3. Innovation and Economic Growth